tehbillis/reading-notes/301/class-06.md

 5. **What does a `POST` do? -** It sends information.
 6. **What does `PUT` do? -** It replaces information.
 7. **What does `PATCH` do? -** It partially updates information.

+## API Keys

+All API keys have been acquired.